 With no less than 5 types of plant grow lights on the market, your decision has never been more important.
 You must not only take into account initial cost to buy grow lights but any ongoing costs such as bulb replacement, additional supplies (reflectors, ballasts, duct work), and most importantly, electric costs.

-High-intensity discharge lights (HID) is a category of grow lights that include metal halide and high pressure sodium.
-HID lights produce light that produce light in a fairly narrow portion of the spectrum, each more suitable to a specific stage of plant growth.
-Metal halide lights produce light in the blue spectrum (great for vegetative growth) while high pressure sodium bulbs emit light in the yellow-red spectrum (great for flowering and fruiting).
-Ideally, you would use them simultaneously throughout the plant’s life while altering the exposure to blue or red/yellow spectrum to encourage stage appropriate growth.
+High-intensity discharge lights (HID) is a category of grow lights that include metal halide and high-pressure sodium.
+HID lights produce light that produces light in a fairly narrow portion of the spectrum, each more suitable to a specific stage of plant growth.
+Metal halide lights produce light in the blue spectrum (great for vegetative growth) while high-pressure sodium bulbs emit light in the yellow-red spectrum (great for flowering and fruiting).
+Ideally, you would use them simultaneously throughout the plant’s life while altering the exposure to blue or red/yellow spectrum to encourage stage-appropriate growth.
 If a plant does not get the correct spectrum of light at the right time, you will end up with long, leggy plants incapable of flowering or fruiting – and this is whether they are grown hydroponically or in soil.

 At My Hydroponic Gardening, we have great daily deals on grow lights that can include FREE shipping – just be sure to take a look through the item description below.